rdkcentral/firebolt/apis/pr-feature-media-info/manage/Device/index.md

 ## Overview

-A module for querying the device and it's capabilities.
+A module for querying about the device and it's capabilities.

 ## Methods